 Kristen Bell’s recent transformation from credible actress (Spartan, Veronica Mars) to check casher (Couples Retreat, When in Rome) is one of the more upsetting developments of the past year.
-Still she is a joy to watch as Beth, a museum curator/workaholic whose love life is an utter failure until, When in Rome, she goes digging around in the “Fountain of Love” and removes five coins.
+Still she is a joy to watch, even when fruitlessly trying to smash a glass vase in one of the worst conceived gags we’ve ever seen, and here, as in Couples Retreat, makes the movie almost bearable.
+She joins a gaggle of other talented, though apparently hard up, comedic actors who all plow their way through a painfully predictable script.
+For those who don’t know but somehow still care Bell plays Beth, a museum curator/workaholic whose love life is an utter failure until, when in Rome, she goes digging around in the “Fountain of Love” and removes five coins.
 Instantly every guy who threw one of those coins into the fountain falls head over heels in love with her.
-It's just a shame that writer/director Mark Steven Johnson (Daredevil…yick) makes it such a point to entertain his audience by feeding them a steady diet of lumpy slapstick.
+And if that doesn’t sound bad enough writer/director Mark Steven Johnson (Daredevil…yick) also makes it a point to entertain his audience by feeding them a steady diet of lumpy slapstick.

 The first thing you may notice about this story is just how convenient everything is.
 As it turns out all of her stalkers are white males past the natural breeding age.
 But imagine the jokes that could have followed had she plucked out a coin owned by a child, or a little old lady, or an impoverished black man.
 Danny DeVito is there as one of the gentlemen callers, which could’ve been creepy, but that just feels like the film trying to be edgy without having to offend anybody.